RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 As you can see on our pricing page, OpenPhone starts at $15 per user per month, and every plan comes with one free local US or Canadian number (or North American toll-free number) per user.

-As your company starts to grow, you can tap into our Business plan to access group calling, call transfers, CRM integrations, and several other key features.
-When you’re ready for more, our Enterprise plan can help you keep growing with audit logs, priority support, and a dedicated account manager.
+As your company grows, you can tap into our Business plan to access group calling, call transfers, CRM integrations, phone menus, and more.
+When you’re ready for more, our Scale plan can help you keep growing with AI call tags, dedicated onboarding, and priority chat and email support.

 There’s no need to buy before you try — we offer a seven-day free trial you can start at any time.
 Our free trial has no number restrictions, texting limits, or calling caps, so you can sign up today and test our whole platform with your team.